 Old version of V. The Qualifying Examination Requirement (available only to students who entered the graduate program in 2011/12 or earlier)

-VII.
+VI.
 The Language Requirement

 All students must demonstrate mastery of English.
 Generally, admission to graduate study implies proficiency in English, but in some cases, as determined by the chair, associate chair, or by the student's advisor, remedial work may be required.

-VIII.
+VII.
 The Dissertation Requirement